Graduate Course Catalog 2016-2017

 Master of Fine Arts in Writing Requirements

 In the fall of 2007, UNH launched a master of fine arts in writing, creating a three-year, 48-credit program that aims to provide students with the intensive training in their craft that they'll need to start their lives as professional writers.
-Students concentrate in fiction, nonfiction, or poetry and are taught by a faculty of nine working writers, each of whom specializes in one of these fields.
+Students concentrate in fiction, nonfiction, or poetry and are taught by a faculty of eight working writers, each of whom specializes in one of these fields.
 Students learn in small workshops and in individual conferences with their teachers.
 Conference teaching is a cornerstone of the UNH graduate writing program.

 Students are required to take four workshops in their major genre.
 In addition, students take one form and theory course in their major genre, five elective courses that may include additional writing courses or courses from the English department's offerings in other fields (such as literature, linguistics, or composition studies), and 8 credit hours of the M.F.A. thesis.
 Teaching assistants are required to take English 910, Practicum in Teaching College Composition, as one of their electives.
 There is no foreign language requirement.